Calloom321/Calloom321.github.io/README.md

 I got bored one day and decided to try and make a login system in python.
 It slowly progressed from not being able to store accounts to being able to store accounts with a password being hashed in Sha512 using public python libraries.

+At the time of creating this I'd never wrote code that reads and writes to and from files before.
+After watching a video I found it relatively easy to achieve.
 ```
 ## Code That Inspires Me